Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 We should also be able to perform the following operations for a provable key-value database:

-1. For any key, if `<key,value>` is in the database, we can prove it.
+1. For any key, if <!-- .element: class="fragment" data-fragment-index="1" --> `<key,value>`<!-- .element: class="fragment" data-fragment-index="1" --> is in the database, we can prove it.<!-- .element: class="fragment" data-fragment-index="1" -->
-1. If no value is associated to a key, we need to be able to prove that as well.
+1. If no value is associated to a key, we need to be able to prove that as well.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---